Frontend General Responsiveness

 General Usability

-• A whole-page scroll should generally be limited to a single direction, so if a whole-page scroll is vertical, a horizontal scroll should generally be limited to specific components like horizontal news feeds or overflowing tables.
+• If the page scrolls vertically, horizontal scrolling should generally be limited to specific components like news feeds or overflowing tables.

 • The main focus of the page should by default cover at least 75% of both width and height.